-We are excited about the 2025 Birding Festival!
+We are excited about the 2026 Birding Festival!
 Save these dates:

-May 7 - May 11, 2025
+May 6 - May 10, 2026

 Southwest Colorado’s first birding records date to the 1880s.
-Tours that combine birding with regional archaeology, ecology, and history take UMMV birders into the realms of gulls, shorebirds, waterfowl, Osprey, Peregrine Falcon, Bald and Golden eagles, elusive owls, woodpeckers, flycatchers and phoebes, American Dipper, towhees, crossbills, and colorful bluebirds, tanagers, and warblers.
+Tours that combine birding with regional archaeology, ecology, and history take UMMV birders into the realms of gulls, shorebirds, waterfowl, Osprey, Peregrine Falcon, Bald and Golden eagles, woodpeckers, flycatchers and phoebes, American Dipper, towhees, crossbills, and colorful bluebirds, tanagers, and warblers.
 The festival’s birding tally has climbed to 180 species.

 The UMMV Birding Festival designs activities and tours to fit a gamut of abilities, ages, and interests.
-Early evening lectures, social hours, a bird-themed art show, and banquet add to the festival’s five days of enjoyment — learning, socializing, and most importantly birding.
+Early evening lectures, social hours, a bird-themed art show, and banquet add to the festival’s five days of enjoyment—learning, socializing, and most importantly birding.

 Birding Festival General Information